 The ILS-OIB program promotes independent living by encouraging self-control, self-help, and self-determination, and by promoting equal access and individual and systemic advocacy.
 The program assists customers address the impact of their loss of vision so that each customer can achieve their independent living goals.

-The ILS-OIB program works through its partnerships with the Centers for Independent Living, the Texas State Independent Living Council, Texas Health and Human Services Commission, and ILS-OIB caseloads.

-TWC staff who support ILS-OIB caseloads are referred to as "OIB workers."

 ILS-OIB helps customers: